 In recent years, Ryanair's revenues have been denominated primarily in two currencies, the euro and the U.K. pound sterling.
-The euro and the U.K. pound sterling accounted for approximately 65% and 25%, respectively, of Ryanair's total revenues in the 2017 fiscal year (2016: 63% and 28% respectively).
+The euro and the U.K. pound sterling accounted for approximately 66% and 24%, respectively, of Ryanair's total revenues in fiscal year 2018 (2017: 65% and 25% respectively).
 As Ryanair reports its results in euro, the Company is not exposed to any material currency risk as a result of its euro-denominated activities.
 Ryanair's operating expenses are primarily euro, U.K. pounds sterling and U.S. dollars.
-Ryanair's operations can be subject to significant direct exchange rate risks between the euro and the U.S. dollars, while practically none of its revenues are denominated in U.S. dollars.
+Ryanair's operations can be subject to significant direct exchange rate risks between the euro and the U.S. dollar because a significant portion of its operating costs (particularly those related to fuel purchases) is incurred in U.S. dollars, while practically none of its revenues are denominated in U.S. dollars.
 Appreciation of the euro against the U.S. dollar positively impacts Ryanair's operating income because the euro equivalent of its U.S. dollar operating costs decreases, while depreciation of the euro against the U.S. dollar negatively impacts operating income.
 It is Ryanair's policy to hedge a significant portion of its exposure to fluctuations in the exchange rate between the U.S. dollar and the euro.
 From time to time, Ryanair hedges its operating surpluses and shortfalls in U.K. pound sterling.
-Ryanair matches certain U.K. pound sterling costs with U.K. pound sterling costs for euro.
+Ryanair matches certain U.K. pound sterling costs with U.K. pound sterling revenues and may choose to sell any surplus U.K. pound sterling cash flows for euro.

 Hedging associated with the income statement.
-In the 2017 and 2016 fiscal years, the Company entered into a series of forward contracts, principally euro/U.S. dollar forward contracts to hedge against variability in cash flows arising from market fluctuations in foreign exchange rates associated with its forecast fuel, maintenance and insurance costs.
-At March 31, 2017, the total unrealized gain relating to these contracts amounted to $\notin$ 176.2 million, compared to a $\notin$ 44.9 million unrealized gain at March 31, 2016.
+In fiscal years 2018 and 2017, the Company entered into a series of forward contracts, principally euro/U.S. dollar forward contracts to hedge against variability in cash flows arising from market fluctuations in foreign exchange rates associated with its forecast fuel, maintenance and insurance costs.
+At March 31, 2018, the total unrealized loss relating to these contracts amounted to $\in$ 182.8 million, compared to a $\in$ 176.2 million unrealized gain at March 31, 2017.

 Under IFRS, these foreign currency forward contracts are treated as cash-flow hedges of forecast U.S. dollar and U.K. pound sterling purchases to address the risks arising from U.S. dollar and U.K. pound sterling exchange rates.
 The derivatives are recorded at fair value in the balance sheet and are re-measured to fair value at the end of each reporting period through equity to the extent effective, with ineffectiveness recorded through the income statement.
 Ryanair considers these hedges to be highly effective in offsetting variability in future cash flows arising from fluctuations in exchange rates, because the forward contracts are timed so as to match exactly the amount, currency and maturity date of the forecast foreign currency-denominated expense being hedged.
-In the 2017 fiscal year, the Company recorded a negative fair-value adjustment of $\in$ 56.4 million (net of tax) within accumulated other comprehensive income in respect of these contracts, as compared to a negative fair-value adjustment of $\notin$ 505.9 million in the 2016 fiscal year.
+In fiscal year 2018, the Company recorded a negative fair-value adjustment of $\epsilon$ 729.2 million (net of tax) within accumulated other comprehensive income in respect of these contracts, as compared to a negative fair-value adjustment of $\epsilon$ 56.4 million in fiscal year 2017.